abhilashaagarwala/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

  - For this preview release, we only provide single VLAN support for a PowerShell based deployment.

- - For this preview release, we have limited proxy support for clusters created through PowerShell.
+ - For this preview release, we have limited proxy support for Kubernetes clusters created through PowerShell.

 ### Network port and URL requirements